saicharan1213/atmega32-controller/README.md

 # atmega32-controller
 1. use the ".hex" file to upload the code to microcontroller board<br />
-2. check the file with ".simu" extension for circuit schematic
+2. check the file with ".simu" extension for circuit schematic<br />
+3.